RagnarB83/ash-documentation/docs/molcrys.rst

 While the job is running it is convenient to visualize these files (e.g. in Chemcraft or VMD):

-- XYZ-animation file for initial geuess path (active-region): knarr_path.xyz
+- XYZ-animation file for initial guess path (active-region): knarr_path.xyz
 - XYZ-animation file for minimum energy path (active-region): knarr_current.xyz